SRNT/Omnifood-Study-Project/README.md

 - Cities - Show the cities branches of our restaurant.
 I practiced my new skill set, I learned how to align small icons with some text and how to style generic links.

+- Testimonials - Very important section, to improve our credibility.
+I learned how to make a parallax background images with the 'background-attachment: fixed;' property and how to design beautifull customers testimonials.
+And ofcurse with alot of good practice of the basics.

+- Sign-up/Pricing - ---Coming soon---